mosip/documentation/docs/Biometric-SDK-API-Specification.md

 * Unsupported biometric type
 * Unsupported image format
 * Processing error

+{% hint style="info" %}
+SDK is expected to provide NFIQ V 2.0 scores for quality check.
+{% endhint %}

 ## Implementation notes
 The input biometric record has segments from multiple biometric types.
 The method is expected to process the segments of each biometric type together and return a single quality score for the biometric type.
 For example, if the record has the following segments - right iris, left iris, right thumb, left thumb - the method should return a quality score for biometric types iris and fingerprint.
 The iris quality score will factor the left iris and right iris segments, while the fingerprint quality will factor the left thumb and right thumb.